 Much has been written about Vincent Price's downright evil, malevolent performance as Matthew Hopkins, the corrupt witch hunter of the English Civil War.
-A great deal has been discussed at length about Michael Reeves' brilliant direction that took what could have been a forgettable B-movie potboiler and turned a low budget film into a definitive British horror classic.
+And historians wrote a great deal about Michael Reeves' brilliant direction that took what could have been a forgettable B-movie potboiler and turned a low budget film into a definitive British horror classic.
 Accolades have been given to Paul Ferris for his outstanding score, but not enough.

 What truly allows the "Love Theme" from the film is it is exactly that, a brilliant love theme that would be perfectly suited for a Shakespearean film adaptation.
-The sweeping orchestral are upbeat at the beginning and then the sounds twist and turn a bit in the middle.
-A seemingly melancholy love song ventures into the direction of the malevolent before returning to a triumphant, adventurous melody.
+The sweeping orchestras are upbeat initially, and then the sounds twist and turn a bit in the middle.
+A seemingly melancholy love song ventures into the malevolent's direction before returning to a triumphant, adventurous melody.

-Is this a bit schizophrenic?
-Yes and the consistent presence of irony is likely what Ferris sought.
+Is this a bit conflicting?
+Yes, and the consistent presence of irony is likely what Ferris sought.
 Witchfinder General is a horror movie impeding on a love story.
 Hopkins, the witchfinder, is a real person who brings real horror to real people's lives.
-The romantic, idyllic lives of the other characters take a terrible turn for the worst once they are targeted by this evil man.
+The other characters' romantic, idyllic lives take a terrible turn for the worst once this evil man targets them.

 Love is supposed to conquer all.
-In this film the vaunted emotion tries, but the conclusion of Witchfinder General reveals real life hardly is known for upbeat storybook endings.
+In this film, the vaunted emotion tries, but Witchfinder General's conclusion reveals real life hardly is known for upbeat storybook endings.